Collins Street Baptist Church: People

+The first minister was the Rev. John Ham (1797–1852) of Sydney, who preached in Melbourne from 1842 to 1847.
+His stipend was "not less than £120 a year".

+His successor was Rev. James Taylor of Birmingham, who held the pulpit for ten years at a salary of £650 a year, at the time considered a very large stipend.

+Rev. James Martin of Nottingham was minister from 1869 to 1877, Samuel Chapman of Glasgow (on £1000 a year) from 1877 to 1899, S. Pearce Carey from 1900 to 1908, F. C. Spurr from 1909 to 1914, and T. E. Ruth from 1914 to 1923.

+Thomas Elias Ruth (1875–1956) was born in Devonshire and studied for holy orders in the Church of England but became a fervent Baptist.
+He arrived at Collins Street in March 1914.
+Famously open-minded, he switched to the Congregational Church, Pitt Street Sydney in 1923.
+He retired to South Australia in 1938 but died in Sydney.

+William Dodds Jackson (1893–1980) was born in Worcester, son of Forbes Jackson, onetime principal of Harley College, who died in 1913 after being set upon by suffragettes who mistook him for Lloyd George.

+He was educated at Cooper's Company School, London, and gained his B.A. degree at Bristol Baptist College and fought with distinction in the Royal Field Artillery during the WWI.

+He sailed for Australia aboard SS Aeneas, and began preaching at Collins Street in September 1924.
+He was still occasionally preaching in the 1960s, but died in England.

-Ronald Ham, appointed in 1981, was the first Australian-born minister of the church.
+Ronald Ham (1929–2015), appointed in 1981, was the first Australian-born minister of the church.
 Rowena Curtis, appointed in 2000, was the first woman.
 Tim Costello joined the pastoral team in 2005 to provide leadership to the church's Urban Mission Unit, later known as Urban Seed.

 In 2010, Simon Carey Holt became pastor and continues in the role today.
 Holt was previously a faculty member of Whitley College, a Baptist theological college in Melbourne, teaching in spirituality, ethics and pastoral theology.
 He is the author of several books including God Next Door: Spirituality and Mission in the Neighbourhood (2007), Eating Heaven: Spirituality at the Table (2013) and Heaven All Around Us: Discovering God in Everyday Life (2018).

 Several historically notable people have been members of the church.
 During the early 20th century numerous women active in the Victorian women's movement were members, including Cecilia Downing, Margaret McLean and Bessie Rees.
-The politicians Denis Lovegrove and Robert Reid were members as were the prominent Melbourne Syme family including the owner of The Age newspaper, David Syme.
+The politicians Denis Lovegrove and Robert Reid were members as was the prominent Melbourne Syme family including the owner of The Age newspaper, David Syme.